Coronavirus Updates: See latest COVID-19 news from Harvard DCE Professional Development.

 This online program will compel leaders to examine their beliefs and practices pertaining to organizational culture.
 Through case studies, inquiry, reflection, and discussion, we will engage in critically assessing culture and applying effective action to drive performance.
 You’ll walk away with the tools to build an extraordinary workplace culture that promotes advancement of both your organization and its people.

-Note: The online version of Building Organizational Cultures: A Framework for Leaders will be delivered in its entirety over two days (seven hours per day).
+Note: All program content will be delivered live and will not be recorded.
+The online version of Building Organizational Cultures: A Framework for Leaders will be delivered in its entirety over two days (seven hours per day).

 - Learn the relationship between culture and performance